 A Bone Density test is the only way to detect low bone density and diagnose osteoporosis.
-DEXA (Dual Energy X-ray Absorptiometry) is a quick and painless test that can help detect early bone loss associated with osteoporosis before it causes a fracture.
+Dual Energy X-ray Absorptiometry (DXA) is a quick and painless test that can help detect early bone loss associated with osteoporosis before it causes a fracture.
 The lower a person’s bone mineral density, the greater the risk of having a fracture.
 A Bone Mineral Density test is used to:

 Bone Density Patient Questionnaire

 At our Waukesha office, we offer an Osteoporosis prevention exercise class called Tone Your Bones.
 This unique exercise program is available to the public at an affordable price.
 You do not have to be a current patient to join this class.
 The class is $32.00 a month and runs Tuesdays and Thursdays 8:00 am- 8:30 am.
 Please call 262-544-4411 to register.

 Clothing restrictions: Make sure you remove items that can block the x-ray beam such as clothing with metallic zippers, snaps, buttons, or buckles.
 We can supply a gown if clothing interferes with the scan.

 Radionuclides and radiopaque agents: Make sure you have not ingested or been infected with radionuclides or radiopaque agents in the past three to five days.
 If you have taken tests that use such agents, postpone the scan until all traces of the element have left your body.
 A 72-hour waiting period is usually long enough for most agents to leave your body.